usnistgov/retrofit-cost-ml/README.md

 ## Notebooks

 The package includes several Jupyter Notebooks that demonstrate how to use the package.
 These notebooks are located in the `notebooks/` directory.

-* `seismic_retrofit_cost_predictor.ipynb`: Demonstrates how to load data and make predictions using pre-trained models.
-* `model_training.ipynb`: Demonstrates how to train and save machine learning models using the training data.

 ## Data